Instagram Live is literally a shortcut to the top.

 Instagram Live video does away with the crevasse that sits between those who broadcast and those who consume.
 It provides intuitive real-time interactivity and collaboration.
 This means it’s the ultimate tool for building strong relationships with customers.

-It’s no wonder 80% of people would rather watch live video from a brand than read a blog.
+It’s no wonder 80 percent of people would rather watch a live video from a brand than read a blog.